inspiraluna/avatar/README.md

 This package has been forked from @bengott's original Avatar package since it is longer maintained.
 It's been added to the *utilities* collection so that it can henceforth be maintained by other community members.

+FORKE_MODIFICATIONS
+2016-04-14 . initials now in fulltext or full email since we need a tooltip on the avatar showing the full name

 BREAKING CHANGES
 ----------------